mlai-bonn/SeminarDeepLearning/s04_Regularization.md

 The Theorem above shows, that the stability term decreases, when $\lambda$ increases.
 As the empirical risk also increases with $\lambda$, we face a tradeoff between fitting and overfitting.
 In this section, we will choose a value of $\lambda$ to derive a new bound for the true risk.

 #### Theorem 3
-Assume a convex, $\rho$-lipschitz loss function.
-Then:
+Assume a convex, $\rho$-Lipschitz loss function.
+Then the RLM rule with Tikhonov regularization satisfies:

 $$\forall w^* :
 \underset{S\sim\mathcal{D}^{m}}{\mathbb{E}}\left[L_{\mathcal{D}}(A(S)) \right]